Mathematics

 Planning for Ambitious Tier I Instruction

-Part 3 of the TTLP focuses on how to orchestrate a whole-group discussion of the task.
-This discussion uses the different solution strategies produced by students to highlight the mathematical ideas that are the focus of the lesson.
-Strategically plan the order in which solutions are presented to help develop students’ understanding of the mathematical ideas.
-In addition, develop questions to ask to make connections between students’ strategies.
+Part 3 of the TTLP focuses on orchestrating a whole-group discussion.
+This discussion uses different solution strategies to highlight the mathematical ideas of the lesson.
+Strategically plan the order of presentations to develop understanding and create questions that bridge connections between different student strategies.

 Facilitating Meaningful Mathematical Discourse

-“Effective teaching of mathematics facilitates discourse among students to build shared understanding of mathematical ideas by analyzing and comparing student approaches and argument.”
+“Effective teaching of mathematics facilitates discourse among students to build shared understanding of mathematical ideas by analyzing and comparing student approaches and arguments.”
 (Huinker & Bill, 2017).

-- Helping Students to Engage with the Reasoning of Other
+- Engaging: Helping students to engage with the reasoning of others.

 Web Resources